Alfred Stieglitz: The Steerage, 291 and modern art (1907–1916)

-During this period, Stieglitz met Marius de Zayas, an energetic and charismatic artist from Mexico, who became one of his closest colleagues, assisting both with shows at the gallery and with introducing Stieglitz to new artists in Europe.
-As Stieglitz's reputation as a promoter of European modern art increased, he soon was approached by several new American artists hoping to have their works shown.
-Stieglitz was intrigued by their modern vision, within months Alfred Maurer, John Marin and Marsden Hartley all had their works hanging on the walls of 291.

 In 1910, Stieglitz was invited by the director of the Albright Art Gallery to organize a major show of the best of contemporary photography.
 Although an announcement of an open competition for the show was printed in Camera Work, the fact that Stieglitz would be in charge of it generated a new round of attacks against him.
 An editorial in American Photography magazine claimed that Stieglitz could no longer "perceive the value of photographic work of artistic merit which does not conform to a particular style which is so characteristic of all exhibitions under his auspices.
 Half a generation ago this school [the Photo-Secession] was progressive, and far in advance of its time.
 Today it is not progressing, but is a reactionary force of the most dangerous type."

 Stieglitz wrote to fellow photographer George Seeley "The reputation, not only of the Photo-Secession, but of photography is at stake, and I intend to muster all the forces available to win out for us."
-The exhibition opened in October with more than 600 photographs.
-Critics generally praised the beautiful aesthetic and technical qualities of the works.
-However, his critics found that the vast majority of the prints in the show were from the same photographers Stieglitz had known for years and whose works he had exhibited at 291.
-More than five hundred of the prints came from only thirty-seven photographers, including Steichen, Coburn, Seeley, White, F. Holland Day, and Stieglitz himself.

-In the January 1911 edition of Camera Work, Stieglitz, dismissive of what he perceived as commercialism, reprinted a review of the Buffalo show with disparaging words about White and Käsebier's photos.
-White never forgave Stieglitz.
-He started his own school of photography, and Käsebier and White co-founded the "Pictorial Photographers of America".